What a Carve Up! (film): Plot

 The relatives of Gabriel Broughton are summoned to Blackshaw Towers, an old, isolated country house in the middle of moorlands in Yorkshire, to hear the reading of his will.
 Gabriel's nervous nephew Ernest Broughton brings along his flatmate Syd Butler for support.
-At the large, gloomy mansion, they meet Guy Broughton, Ernest's cousin; Malcolm Broughton, a piano player who claims everyone is "quite mad"; Janet Broughton and Dr Edward Broughton, Guy's sister and father, respectively; Emily Broughton, a dotty old woman who believes the First World War is still on; and Linda Dixon, Gabriel's nurse.
-To their surprise, the solicitor Everett Sloane reveals that they have all inherited nothing, except for Linda, who is bequeathed Gabriel's medicines and syringe, much to her amusement.
+At the large, gloomy mansion, they meet Guy Broughton, Ernest's alcoholic cousin; Malcolm Broughton, a deranged piano player who claims everyone is "quite mad"; shrewish, nagging Janet Broughton and Dr Edward Broughton, Guy's sister and father, respectively; Emily Broughton, a senile old spinster aunt who believes the First World War is still on; and Linda Dixon, Gabriel's blonde, beautiful nurse.
+To their surprise and the fury of the avaricious Janet, the solicitor Everett Sloane reveals that they have all inherited nothing, except for Linda, who is bequeathed Gabriel's medicines and syringe, much to her amusement.

 The lights go out, and Ernest and Syd accompany Fisk, the butler, outside to try to effect repairs.
 They are unsuccessful, but on the way back, they find the body of Dr. Broughton.
 Syd states it was murder, but when he tries to telephone the police, he discovers the wire has been cut.
 With everyone stranded for the night, Sloane recommends they all lock themselves in their rooms.
 Ernest gets lost and enters Linda's room by mistake.
 She proposes that he stay the night with her, but he beats a hasty retreat and persuades the imperturbable Syd to share his room.

 When Ernest goes to use the toilet, someone tries to stab the sleeping Syd, then desists when he speaks up.
 Ernest starts playing "Chopsticks" on the organ.
 Malcolm joins him in a duet, but is stabbed in the back.
 Ernest's screams bring the others, and Sloane observes that the room was locked from the inside, so the solicitor recommends locking him in.
 Syd stays with Ernest, certain he is not the killer.
 They discover a secret passage, uncovering the means by which the murderer was able to leave the locked room.